 - 1. Procedures for special needs students may need to be implemented in emergency situations such as fire, earthquake, bomb threats, etc. - 2.
 At the beginning of each school year, an Individual Emergency Procedures Plan must be completed to accommodate each student who requires additional assistance due to a disability.
 This includes students with physical impairments who may require: - a wheelchair on a daily basis - specialized equipment - physical assistance to evacuate in a timely manner - 3.
 Each plan requires that support staff be designated as specialized assistants during times of emergency. - 4.
-The Site Safety Specialist is responsible for: - identifying all students who will require additional assistance - working with the designated certificated staff (classroom teachers) and the principal to ensure that coverage and a plan is completed for each student - Since new students may arrive at any time during the school year, this assignment will be continuous throughout the year. - 5.
-Use the format below to complete an Individual Emergency Procedures Plan for each special needs student.
+The Site Safety Specialist is responsible for: - identifying all students who will require additional assistance - working with the designated certificated staff (classroom teachers) and the principal to ensure that coverage and a plan is completed for each student

+\ Since new students may arrive at any time during the school year, this assignment will be continuous throughout the year.

+5. Use the format below to complete an Individual Emergency Procedures Plan for each special needs student.
 Place a copy of the plans in the Site Emergency Operations Plan and with the individual classroom teacher's emergency materials. (class roster, etc.)

-Student: Room #: Teacher: Designated Specialized Assistants: (identify two staff in this area) Required Equipment or Physical Assist (complete below) ance Needed t o Evacuate in a Timely Manner Student: Room #: Teacher: Designated Specialized Assistants: (identify two staff in this area) Required Equipment or Physical Assist (complete below) ance Needed t o Evacuate in a Timely Manner
+Student: Room #: Teacher: Designated Specialized Assistants: (identify two staff in this area) Required Equipment or Physical Assistance Needed to Evacuate in a Timely Manner (complete below)

+Student: Room #: Teacher: Designated Specialized Assistants: (identify two staff in this area) Required Equipment or Physical Assistance Needed to Evacuate in a Timely Manner (complete below)